samaita/blog/content/posts/address-quality-building-indonesian-address-validation-api.md

 draft = false
 +++

 This is the first post in a series about building [Address Quality](https://samaita.com/projects/address-quality/), an API that validates Indonesian addresses.
-I want to document the real journey: the failures, the measurements, and the changes in thinking.
-It is not a "nailed it" story yet, because the journey is just on.
+I want to document it honestly: the failures, the measurements, and the changes in thinking.
+It is not a "nailed it" story yet, because the work is just getting started.

 This post covers the why and the how.
 It ends with the first benchmark: **49% accuracy on my own test set.** I will explain later why that number turned out to be useful.